rizinorg/rizin/README.md

 To uninstall rizin, execute `sudo ninja -C build uninstall`.

-Please have a look at [BUILDING.md][] for more information about building Rizin.
+Please have a look at the [BUILDING.md][] for more information about building Rizin and for alternative methods.

 # Contributing

 We very much welcome any kind of contributions, from typos, to documentation, to refactoring, up to completely new features you may think of.
-Before contributing, we would like you to read the file [CONTRIBUTING.md][], so that we can all be on the same page.
+However, before contributing, we would like you to read the [CONTRIBUTING.md][] file so that we can all be on the same page.

 ## Tests

-Look at [test/README.md][].
+Rizin utilizes both regression and unit tests.
+To see more information on the usage and writing of the tests, take a look at [test/README.md][].

 # Supported features